Reds' Castellanos suspended 2 games in Hill's 1st discipline - WHIZ News

 As Castellanos began walking away, Molina rushed up and tapped him from behind, and the benches and bullpens emptied in a wild scene.
 Castellanos was ejected.

+He said afterward that it was raw emotion and excitement that caused him to yell after scoring and that he wasn’t trying to disrespect Woodford.

-Molina was fined Monday along with St. Louis third baseman Nolan Arenado and pitcher Jordan Hicks, and Cincinnati infielder Eugenio Suárez and outfielder Jesse Winker.
+Molina also was fined Monday, along with St. Louis third baseman Nolan Arenado and pitcher Jordan Hicks, and Cincinnati infielder Eugenio Suárez and outfielder Jesse Winker.
+The amount of the fines weren’t disclosed.

+“I am disappointed that Nick was suspended even though he did not initiate physical contact,” Reds manager David Bell said.
+“I am hopeful that when baseball is played with emotion, the players will be protected from dangerous and unnecessary retaliation.”

 Hill, the former Miami Marlins’ president of baseball operations, took over from Chris Young, who stayed just one season in the role of Joe Torre’s replacement as MLB’s disciplinarian.
 Young left to become general manager of the Texas Rangers.